 A collapsed welded ball and cone baffle is impossible to repair since you would have to dig up the entire tank and break it into two halves.

-If you have a hanging baffle which gets knocked out of place, it could be possible to re-hang it so long as the metal hooks are undamaged.
+If you have a hanging baffle that gets knocked out of place, it could be possible to re-hang it so long as the metal hooks are undamaged.
 Keep in mind that you’ll have to act quickly since a collapsed baffle is also likely to cause permanent soakaway problems and irreparable damage to the whole system.

 Vehicle damage